brent92/OSRS/README.md

 We have migrated the project to Gradle.
 Information on how to setup and build the project can be found at https://github.com/open-osrs/runelite/wiki/Building-with-IntelliJ-IDEA

-## License

-OpenOSRS is licensed under the BSD 2-clause license.
-See the license header in the respective file to be sure.

-## Contribute and Develop

-We've set up a separate document for our [contribution guidelines](https://github.com/open-osrs/runelite/blob/master/.github/CONTRIBUTING.md).